Our current salary scale tables below were agreed nationally by the relevant pay organisations, or locally by the Council.

 It particularly compares the pay arrangements for chief officers with those of the wider workforce.

 We show the relationship between the highest paid employee and the rest of the non-schools workforce as a ratio called the pay multiple, and we publish this annually on 31 March.
-On 31 March 2013 our pay multiple was 7.71 to 1.
+Details of the pay multiple since 2011 can be found below.